abhisheknagarajan/CIFAR-Dataset-Analysis/README.md

 # Result

-We have predicted the Image as Ship since the y_test prediction indicates as 8 (Ship) in CIFAR Dataset.
+We have predicted the Image as Ship since the y_test prediction indicates as 8 (Ship) in CIFAR Dataset using Tensorflow